baspete/stirling-pi/README.md

 TYPE='aircraft'
 ```

 These envionment variables can then be read in your code as `process.env.TOKEN` and `process.env.TYPE`.
+Note that if you choose not to do this you'll need to update the value for `dataType` in the `app.js` STARTUP block.

 ## Usage